-Dublin, the Capital of the Republic of Ireland and largest city.
-The city charms you with many attractions and entertainment options which can be too many to choose from!
+Dublin, the Capital of the Republic of Ireland and the largest city.

-Our visit consisted of a three night stay as a short mini break.
-Let’s begin to share my visit there…
+A visit consisting of a three night stay as a short mini break.

 Bearing in mind, I haven’t been on a flight for around six years this was a massive deal to me at the time.
 I didn’t know exactly the process of checking in as it probably changed in some way since I had last travelled, the security process etc, and the actual flight knowing I was going to be hundreds of feet in the air kind of still gives me slight anxiety in the back of mind.